MultiSafepay/docs/content/payment-methods/apple-pay-direct.md

     You can use `requiredBillingContactFields` to collect the customer's billing and/or shipping details from Apple Pay.
 If the customer hasn't previously provided their billing address to Apple Pay, they are prompted to do so.

-    📘 **Note:** The billing and shipping details are not required to create Apple Pay direct orders with MultiSafepay.
+    **⚠️ Note:** The billing and shipping details are not required to create Apple Pay direct orders with MultiSafepay.
 However, since the collected details are available to you in unencrypted form, you can use them to reduce checkout friction and manage orders.

     ---

     </details>

-    📘 **Note:** The `total.amount` is in euros, whereas the `amount` in MultiSafepay order requests is in eurocents.
+    **⚠️ Note:** The `total.amount` is in euros, whereas the `amount` in MultiSafepay order requests is in eurocents.

     For more information about the `ApplePayRequest` object, see Apple Developer – <a href="https://developer.apple.com/documentation/apple_pay_on_the_web/applepayrequest" target="_blank">ApplePayRequest</a> <i class="fa fa-external-link" style="font-size:12px;color:#8b929e"></i>.